Workers’ Compensation in the Hospitality Industry: Your FAQs Answered

 

 Hotels must carry many types of insurance.
 Commercial general liability is perhaps the most obvious, but this is just the foundation.
-Other types include building and business personal property coverage, equipment breakdown protection, and business income and extra expense (BI/EE) coverage.
+Other types include property coverage, equipment protection, and business income insurance.

 Do Hotels need Workers’ Comp Insurance?